Out of Focus

 What do you love to photograph?
 Is it your best work?
 Is your favorite work of subjects you are most passionate about?

-Do you know what your passionate about photographing?
+Do you know what you’re passionate about photographing?

 Dominant Mass is a fantastic compositional device.
 One that is not talked about or really understood.
-This week we will explore when it’s dominant mass or not.
+In this exercise, we will explore when it’s dominant mass or not.

-When composing an artwork is often easier to concentrate on other ideas than just the subject.
-This week we are going to explore creating different quadrants in a composition and creating different corners.
+When composing an artwork, it is often easier to concentrate on other ideas than just the subject.
+We are going to explore creating different quadrants in a composition and creating different corners.

 Understanding why your favourite photographs work will help you take better photographs.
-Yes.
-It is that simple.
+Yes, it is that simple.
 The more you analyse your own work and the work of others the better.
-This week I ask you to sit with one of your own favourite photographs and contemplate why it works for you.
+For this exercise, I ask you to sit with one of your own favourite photographs and contemplate why it works for you.

 Are you in control of your depth of field.
 A quick experiment will check your skills.
-The go on to show us your skills.
+Then go on to show us your skills.

 How still can you hand hold your camera?